 Whatever does almost everything you’d expect out of an Evernote app.
 Here are some of the notable features.

-• Note sharing – When you are working with a colleague or friends, you can share your notes with them.
+- Note sharing – When working with a colleague or friends, you can share your notes with them.
 The app proves to be a reliable collaboration tool.

-• Cross-device synchronization – You can synchronize two devices running the desktop client so that you can share notes.
+- Cross-device synchronization – You can synchronize two devices running the desktop client and share notes.

-Install Whatever – Evernote App For Ubuntu Linux
+Install Whatever – Evernote Client for Ubuntu Linux

-Whatever is available free of cost as a .deb package as well as a .tar.gz package.
+Whatever is available free of cost as a .deb package and a .tar.gz package.
 You can use the .deb package to install the Evernote app on Ubuntu or any other Debian-based distro.
-The .deb file of the unofficial Evernote app can be installed on Ubuntu via one of the following two ways.
+The .deb file of the unofficial Evernote app can be installed on Ubuntu via one of the following ways.

 Ubuntu Software Center